Sarasadat Khademalsharieh: Personal life

 In September 2017, Khademalsharieh married Iranian internet show presenter and film director Ardeshir Ahmadi.
 Her husband also holds a Canadian passport.
 They have one son together.

 Hijab protest

 In December 2022, Khademalsharieh chose not to wear a hijab during the FIDE World Rapid and Blitz Chess Championships.
 Iranian women are required to wear a hijab in public, even while abroad, though many sportswomen were choosing not to amid ongoing protests against the Iranian government.
 After the tournaments, Khademalsharieh bought a house in Spain and planned to move there with her family.
 In January 2023, she moved to southern Spain on a residence visa tied to her housing property.
-That month, Iran issued an arrest warrant against her.
+That same month, Iran issued an arrest warrant against her.
 In July 2023, she was granted Spanish citizenship and subsequently changed affiliation from Iran's chess federation to Spain's.